+Dana-Marie Bullock is a Jamaican-born abstract painter based in New York City.
+Following her studies in Social Work at the University of the West Indies, Bullock studied Fine Arts with a specialization in painting at The Art Students League of New York.
+Currently, she is a first-year MFA student in Painting and Drawing at Pratt Institute.
 Bullock has received multiple awards at various shows in New York City, along with media coverage in both the United States and Jamaica.
-In July 2019, Bullock exhibited at the National Gallery of Jamaica.
-In addition, some of her works remain on display at the Ministry of Culture, Gender, Entertainment and Sport in Jamaica and The Conference Board in New York City.
+In 2019, Bullock exhibited at the National Gallery of Jamaica and one of her works remains on display at the Ministry of Culture, Gender, Entertainment and Sport in Jamaica.
+Bullock’s body of work encompasses painting, photography, collage, and installation.